 Otologic testing for MS is generally normal.
 Hearing testing should be normal, as should be caloric testing and OAE's.
 The oculomotor parts of the ENG or rotatory chair test can be diagnostic, as in the figure above illustrating an INO, but see the next paragraph for the pitfalls.
 Brainstem auditory evoked responses (ABR) are also, generally speaking, normal.
 It is too soon to say whether VEMP's are helpful, but it seems likely that they will generally not be useful, because of the multifocal nature of MS. If you can get a reasonably priced MRI, we see little reason for bothering with a ABR, as the MRI covers all of the disease processes that might be diagnosed by a ABR, as well as many others.

 While the ENG battery has some testing aimed at diagnosis of central lesions, the ability of audiologists who generally perform these tests is variable, with false positives and false negatives abounding.
 The problem is that because MS is such a rare source of dizziness, the people who usually do the testing and interpretation (audiologists), have very little experience in recognizing it.
 Our suggestion - -if an audiologist reads your ENG as showing "central signs", show it to a neurologist who is familiar with these things.
 On the other hand, if there is good evidence for MS on your clinical examination, and your ENG is read as normal, again show it to someone who is familiar with both MS and ENGs -- this is usually an otoneurologist.
 Otolaryngologists, like audiologists, are generally unfamiliar with MS. In our opinion, the optimal testing arrangement is one in which an experienced individual performs the ENG, and an experienced otoneurologist reads it.

-Another difficult with ENG's oculomotor testing is that they may not use large enough eye displacements to detect an INO.
+Another difficulty with ENG's oculomotor testing is that they may not use large enough eye displacements to detect an INO.
 One should ideally use 40 degree saccades.
-It is not uncommon for ENG's to use 15 degree displacements or even less to avoid nonlinear artifact.
+It is common for newer ENG's to use 15 degree displacements or even less to avoid nonlinear artifact.
 This means that the bedside examination may be more sensitive than recordings (sadly enough).